vihanb/cxx-components/README.md

 This is a number of CXX components for ESP-IDF which bridge C-based SDK APIs to have an easier CXX interface.

+### i2c

+This is a ergonomic C++ library for the ESP32's I2C interface.
+Slave support exists, but is very limited by the ESP32's hardware.

+To interact with I2C devices, construct a global instance of an `i2c::Master`.
+The master object can be used to perform I2C read/writes.
+It is recommended to construct `i2c::RegEntry` objects for code clarity.

+### spi

+This provides SPI master and slave capabilities.

 ### CXXFreeRTOS

 Adds RAII-friendly CXX APIs for FreeRTOS.
 For basic primitives use C++11 headers.